Kruithne/KrameWork7/docs/Database/Database.md

 `$sql` | `string` | An SQL statement
 `$param` | `array` | An array of values to inject in the statement

+##### > getLastError() : `mixed`
+Retrieve the last error that occurred on this database connection.
+Return value is subject to the underlying driver.

+For PDO, see [PDO::errorInfo](https://www.php.net/manual/en/pdo.errorinfo.php).
+For usage with prepared statements, use `getLastQueryError()`, as `getLastError()` will only return errors on the connection handle.

+##### > getLastQueryError() : `mixed`
+Retrieve the last query error that occurred.
+Return value is subject to the underlying driver.

+For PDO, see [PDOStatement::errorInfo](https://www.php.net/manual/en/pdostatement.errorinfo.php).
+This only retrieves the error for the last executed prepared statement.

 ##### > getLastInsertID() : `string`
 Returns the ID of the last inserted row.